HysteriaKa/MoBileP7Api/README.md

 php bin/console doctrine:fixtures:load
    ```

-You can create a user in database by running this command
+You can create as many users as you need in database by running this command
    ```sh

 php bin/console app:create-user email@email.com 1password
    ```
 I use lexit JWT Authentication bundle [https://github.com/lexik/LexikJWTAuthenticationBundle](https://github.com/lexik/LexikJWTAuthenticationBundle)

-You will have to generate your keys with this commande
+You will have to generate your keys with this command
    ```sh

 $ php bin/console lexik:jwt:generate-keypair